Nowshera, Khyber Pakhtunkhwa: History

 Nowshera was developed during the Afghan Durrani Empire.
 The Battle of Nowshera was fought in March 1823 between the forces of Pashtuns with support from Azim Khan Barakzai, Durrani governor against the Sikh Khalsa Army of Ranjit Singh.
 The battle was a decisive victory for the Sikh Empire against Afghans and led to their occupation of the Peshawar Valley.

-During British rule, Nowshera was a town and cantonment as well as tehsil of the Peshawar District (later Peshawar Division).
+The city came under British rule in 1849.
+During British rule, Nowshera was a town and cantonment tehsil of the Peshawar District (later Peshawar Division).
 The town was on the route of the North-Western Railway and Grand Trunk Road.
+During the Sepoy Mutiny in 1857, the town did not see any bloodshed as the native garrison had been peacefully disarmed by the British and had remained loyal.
 The population according to the 1901 census of India was 9,518.

 The Imperial Gazetteer of India described the cantonment as follows:

-Languages and major tribes

-Until 1920 KP province was part of Punjab under Ranjeet Singh.
-Historically locals use to speak Hindko dialect of Punjabi language which is spoken in Old City and areas of Nowshera Kalan, Akora Khattak, Shaidu, Jehangira and several other villages situated along the Grand Trunk Road.
-After demographic changes in recent decades due to Afghan Refugees and Tribal peoples arrival, Pashto language speakers are in majority today.
-Urdu being National language is also spoken and understood.English is official and educational language.
-Arabic is religious language also used in secondary school education.

-The major tribes in the district are Durrani, Khattak, Paracha, Awan, Kaka Khel, Gakhar Rajgan, Gujjar, Arain, Babar, Yousafzai, Muhammadzai and Manki khel.
-The Khattak tribe makes up 65% of the population of the District. especially their sub-tribe Akora Khattak.